alexsexton/kitchen-sink/Readme.md

 Should work down to IE7 - it'll hopefully degrade nicely.

+## HTML

+Based loosely on HTML5 Boilderplate

+Use semantic class names when naming things.

 ## CSS

 Any element with a role= gets the same class name.